ryan-schofield/fabric_table_materialization/README.md

 3. If schema matches:
    - Overwrite table data in place.
 4. If schema differs:
-   - Use a safe refresh approach to avoid breaking table references in Fabric.
+   - Fall back to default behavior (drop and recreate).

 ---